metafacture/metafacture-tutorial/docs/06_MetafactureCLI.md

 Excercise: Download the following folder (TODO) with three test examples and run them.
 Adjust them if needed:

 - Run example script locally.
 - Adjust example script so that all json files but no other in the folder are read.
-Get inspired by https://github.com/metafacture/metafacture-core/blob/master/metafacture-runner/src/main/dist/examples/misc/reading-dirs/read-dirs.flux.
+Get inspired by the [reading directories example](https://github.com/metafacture/metafacture-core/blob/master/metafacture-runner/src/main/dist/examples/misc/reading-dirs/read-dirs.flux).
-- Change the FLUX script so that you write the output in the local file instead of stoudt.
+- Change the Flux script so that you write the output in the local file instead of stoudt.
-- Add a fix file and add the fix module in the flux.
+- Add a Fix file and add the Fix module in the Flux.
 With `nothing()` as content.
-- Add some transformations to the fix e.g. add fields.
+- Add some transformations to the Fix e.g. add fields.

 ---------------